sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 October 22 DnD Session.md

 William found a trip wire 2 ft from the floor
 - successful disarmed the trap
 Can't run through the hall way it will trigger the traps above us.
+I took 10 slashing damaging
+- continuing on and no rest